milosh-96/milosh-96/README.md

 I'm Miloš Jovanović from Grocka, Serbia.

-I'm a ASP.NET backend developer.
+I'm an ASP.NET backend developer.
 With that being said, my goal is to be a full-stack and recently I started to work with React JS.
 Also, database design is something that I really enjoy - especially designing relationships and data structures.

 My webdev 'story' started when I was 12, with simple page builders like weebly.com and wix.com.
 After using those, I got really interested in building more advanced sites and I 'discovered' Wordpress and PHP.
 And then Laravel.